empipio/Weather-Dashboard/README.md

 # Homework 6: Weather Dashboard

 This project uses the Open Weather one-call API to retrieve the current and five-day weather forecast for a city of the user's choosing.
+Other technologies used include html, css, bootstrap and javascript.
 The acceptance criteria for the project were as follows:

 ```
 WHEN I search for a city